Global minimisation of nonconvex functions by generalising the mirror descent method: Abstract Bregman Divergence

-Bregman divergence, or Bregman distance, is a robust tool for developing algorithms in convex analysis.
-With the idea of simplifying the projection step in many algorithms, the notion of Bregman divergence plays a crucial role.
-In this section, we introduce the concept of Abstract Bregman divergence, which generalizes the concept in the classic convex case. \begin{definition}[Abstract Bregman Divergence~{\cite{Grasmair2010Oct}}] Let $\phi$ be a $(L,X)$-function and $y\in X$, and let $\lambda\in \partial\phi(y)$.
-We the $L$-Bregman divergence from $y$ with respect to $\lambda$ as
+The Bregman divergence is a robust tool for developing algorithms in convex analysis.
+Its notion plays a crucial role in simplifying the projection step in many algorithms.
+In this section, we introduce the concept of Abstract Bregman divergence, which generalises this concept to the classic convex case. \begin{definition}[Abstract Bregman Divergence~{\cite{grasmair:2010}}] Let $\phi: X \rightarrow \R$ be a $L$-convex function and $x,y\in X$, and let $\lambda\in \partial_L\phi(y)$.
+We define the $L$-Bregman divergence of $x$ from $y$ with respect to $\lambda$ as

 \end{definition}